 Lemma \ref{prop:closedN-admissible} states that the $\mathcal{C}$-compatible nearest neighbor digraph encodes the matching constraints in the units' neighborhoods in $G_\mathcal{C}$.
 Admissibility of $\mathbf{M}_{alg}$ follows from that each matched group is a superset of a closed neighborhood.
 Since each neighborhood satisfy the matching constraints, so will each group.

 Lemma \ref{prop:NNGbound} provides a connection between the arc weights in the $\mathcal{C}$-compatible nearest neighbor digraph and the maximum distance in the optimal solution.
 This follows from that a digraph compatible with $\mathcal{C}$ (in the sense that it satisfies Lemma \ref{prop:closedN-admissible}) can be constructed as a subgraph of the cluster graph induced by an optimal matching.
-A $\mathcal{C}$-compatible digraph constructed in this way satisfies the property in Lemma \ref{prop:NNGbound} as we would not add any arcs not already in the optimal matching.
-As we show in the supplementary materials, $G_\mathcal{C}$ is the smallest digraph compatible with $\mathcal{C}$.
-Consequently, the distances in $G_\mathcal{C}$ must be bounded in the same way as in the subgraph induced by an optimal matching, and Lemma \ref{prop:NNGbound} holds.
+A $\mathcal{C}$-compatible digraph constructed in this way satisfies the property in Lemma \ref{prop:NNGbound} because its construction does not require the addition of any arcs not already in the optimal matching.
+We show in the supplementary materials that $G_\mathcal{C}$ is the smallest digraph compatible with $\mathcal{C}$.
+Consequently, the distances in $G_\mathcal{C}$ must be bounded in the same way as in the subgraph induced by an optimal matching, and Lemma \ref{prop:NNGbound} follows.

-Approximate optimality follows from that the triangle inequality of distance metrics.
+Approximate optimality follows from the triangle inequality.
 In particular, as shown in supplementary materials, two units in the same matched group is at most at a geodesic distance of four arcs in the $\mathcal{C}$-compatible nearest neighbor digraph.
-By the triangle inequality property, the worst case is when the five vertices connected by the arcs are lined up on a straight line in the metric space.
+The worst case is when the five vertices connected by the arcs are lined up on a straight line in the metric space.
 In that case, the distance between the two end vertices is the sum of the distances of the intermediate arcs.
 Lemma \ref{prop:NNGbound} provides a bound for the intermediate arc distances and, thus, a bound for all within-group distances.

 \begin{theorem} $\mathbf{M}_{alg}$ is a 4-approximate generalized full matching with respect to the matching constraint $\mathcal{C}=(c_1, \cdots, c_k, t)$ and matching objective $L^{Max}$:

 \end{theorem}